dolittle/DotNET.Applications/Documentation/Backend/aggregate_root.md

 ## Rehydration

-*AggregateRoot*s are an [Event Source](./Events/event_sourcing.md) and their internal state is rehydrated from the persistance store by replaying the events associated with this instance.  doLittle distinguishes between *CommittedEventStream*s, which are persisted to the [Event Store](./Events/event_store.md) and *UncommittedEventStream*s which are not persisted.
+*AggregateRoot*s are an [Event Source](./Events/event_sourcing.md) and their internal state is rehydrated from the persistance store by replaying the events associated with this instance.
+Dolittle distinguishes between *CommittedEventStream*s, which are persisted to the [Event Store](./Events/event_store.md) and *UncommittedEventStream*s which are not persisted.
 A *CommittedEventStream* can be replayed against an *AggregateRoot* and each [Event](./Events/introduction.md) re-applied.
 Since the [Event](./Events/introduction.md) is responsible for setting an internal state, the *AggregateRoot* will be returned to its actual state when all [Events](./Events/introduction.md) are re-applied.
 The
 *CommittedEventStream* is a perfect audit record of all changes of the *AggregateRoot*.